arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ---
-title: 'Debian & UNO Q'
+title: 'Debian Linux Basics for UNO Q'
 difficulty: beginner
 compatible-products: [uno-q]
 description: 'Get up to speed with this comprehensive guide to understanding and working with the Debian environment on the UNO Q.'